frfn/ramping-up-java/README.md

 # Polymorphism

-- many forms, it happens when we objects are related with each through inheritance
+- many forms, it happens when objects are related with each other through inheritance

 ```
  Animal myAnimal = new Animal();  // Create a Animal object